pandio-com/pandioml/guides/CREDIT-CARD-PIPELINE.md

 Next, lets handle **label_extraction**.

-Here we are going to say if the email has hotmail or yahoo in it, it is fraud, otherwise not fraud.
+Here we are going to say if it is fraud, otherwise not fraud.
 You can change this to be anything you would like.

 ```buildoutcfg
 def label_extraction(self, result={}):